MalcolmWigder/malcolmwigder.com/index.md

 I am interested in algorithmic trading and simulation theory, so you may find some projects about that here.

 I also am interested in Buddhist and Anarchist thought, so you might find some writings about that.
+As well as some creative fiction and non-fiction.
+Enjoy.

 <br>